 AMA calls for mandatory vaccination across entire health care system

-Public health orders should mandate vaccination in health care workers first, and give legal certainty to other workplaces wanting to follow
+Public health orders should mandate vaccination of health care workers first and give legal certainty to other workplaces wanting to follow.

 The AMA says public health orders to mandate vaccinations should begin in hospitals, then the wider health system.

-With worrying numbers of COVID-19-infected frontline workers furloughed and unable to work, as well as several clusters being linked to hospitals, AMA President Dr Omar Khorshid said mandatory vaccines for healthcare workers are needed to sustain the health system into the future as we learn to live with COVID-19.
+With worrying numbers of COVID-19-infected frontline workers furloughed and unable to work, and COVID-19 clusters linked to some hospitals, AMA President Dr Omar Khorshid said mandatory vaccines for health care workers are needed to sustain the health system as we live with COVID-19.

 “Australians must understand that we will be living with COVID-19 for a long time to come and that will inevitably involve a longer, heavier than normal reliance on our doctors, nurses, hospitals and allied health.